 Surinder Chadha is welcoming us into his indoor garden today.

 I live in northern New Jersey, where I have a large outdoor summer garden from May through October.
 Being an avid gardener, I also have an indoor winter garden from November through April.
 For indoor gardening, space is an issue.
 Luckily, my home has high ceilings, and I hang most of the large plants from the ceiling.
 Some hanging baskets are as large as twenty inches.
-Every year I have between 80 and 100 indoor plants, including multiple varieties of begonia, philodendron, yews, ferns, wandering Jew (Tradescantia zebrina), ivy (Hedera helix), geranium (Pelargonium hybrids), and spider plant (Chlorophytum comosum).
+Every year I have between 80 and 100 indoor plants, including multiple varieties of begonia, philodendron, yews, ferns, Tradescantia (Tradescantia zebrina), ivy (Hedera helix), geranium (Pelargonium hybrids), and spider plant (Chlorophytum comosum).
 In addition, I have a few very fragrant blooming plants such as queen of night and jasmine, as well as a collection of spring- and winter-blooming cacti, jade plant (Crassula ovata), ever blooming oxalis, pepperoni, snake plant (Sansevieria sp.), and a few other varieties.

 Surinder’s indoor garden.
 The large windows and skylights keep that multitude of plants happy.